lukaszliniewicz/Pandrator/README.md

 ## Installation

 ### GUI Installer and Launcher (Windows)
 Run `pandrator_installer_launcher.exe` with administrator priviliges.
-You will find them under [Releases](https://github.com/lukaszliniewicz/Pandrator/releases).
+You will find it under [Releases](https://github.com/lukaszliniewicz/Pandrator/releases).
 The executable was created using [pyinstaller](https://github.com/pyinstaller/pyinstaller) from `pandrator_installer_launcher.py` in the repository.

 **The file may be flagged as a threat by antivirus software, so you may have to add it as an exception.**